Aged Care information on COVID-19

 National Aged Care Emergency Response Program

 The government has announced a National Aged Care Emergency Response (NACER) Program, which aims to mobilise aged care staff from areas across Australia not experiencing community transmission, to assist in caring for people in aged care facilities impacted by COVID-19.
-While the initial focus is on supporting Victoria, it is a national program that can be expanded.

 Further information on the NACER Program is available on the department’s website.